raghadenawar23/MLLibrary/README.md

 ---

-## Usage
+## Usage Example

-The `Main.hs` file provides an example of how to use the library.
-For instance, here is a sample code snippet to train a linear regression model:
+The `Main.hs` file demonstrates a sample usage by training a linear regression model:

 ```haskell
 import qualified Mllibrary as ML